Home > Refinance

 Mortgage refinancing in Ontario means replacing your current mortgage with a new one.
-Homeowners usually do this to access equity, pay off higher-interest debt, fund renovations, cover a major expense, or change the structure of the mortgage.
+Homeowners usually refinance to access equity, pay off higher-interest debt, fund renovations, cover a major expense, or change how their mortgage is structured.

 A refinance can be useful, but it is not automatic and it is not free.
-In many standard cases, the new total mortgage is limited by loan-to-value rules, you usually need to re-qualify, and there may be penalties or setup costs depending on your current lender, your timing, and the type of refinance you are doing.
+You usually need to re-qualify, and there may be penalties or setup costs depending on your current lender, timing, mortgage type, and refinance purpose.

-If your main goal is simply to choose a new term when your mortgage is ending, that is usually a renewal, not a refinance.
-If you want to borrow more, use equity, consolidate debt, or make a bigger change, that is where a refinance conversation usually starts.
+If your main goal is simply to choose a new term when your mortgage is ending, that is usually a mortgage renewal, not a refinance.
+If you want to borrow more, use equity, consolidate debt, or make a larger structural change, that is where a refinance conversation usually starts.

-A mortgage refinance may make sense in Ontario when all of these are true:
+A mortgage refinance may make sense when all of these are true:

 For example, if a home is worth $900,000 and the current mortgage balance is $500,000, the gross room may be calculated from 80% of the value, which is $720,000.
 That does not mean all of that room is automatically available.
 Qualification, costs, and lender policy still have to be reviewed.

-If you only need a smaller amount and want flexible access over time, a line of credit, second mortgage or another secured option may be worth comparing instead of assuming a full refinance is the best fit.
+If you only need a smaller amount or want flexible access over time, a line of credit, second mortgage, or another secured option may be worth comparing before assuming a full refinance is the best fit.

-A refinance is underwritten like a new mortgage than a simple renewal.
+A refinance is usually underwritten more like a new mortgage than a simple renewal.
 Lenders may review:

-With many federally regulated lenders, current qualifying rules still matter.
-That means a homeowner can have strong equity and still not qualify for the amount they want with a bank.
-That is why refinance decisions are better handled through a real file review instead of a rough phone estimate.
+A homeowner can have strong equity and still not qualify for the amount they want with a bank.
+That is why refinance decisions are better handled through a real file review instead of a rough estimate.

 The cost side matters just as much as the rate.
 If you refinance before your term ends, a closed mortgage will often have a penalty.
-Depending on the lender and setup, there may also be appraisal, legal, lender and broker fees, discharge, registration, transfer, or administration costs.
+Depending on the lender and setup, there may also be appraisal, legal, lender, broker, discharge, registration, transfer, or administration costs.

 Not every file has every cost, and sometimes a lender may cover part of the setup work.
-But the right way to judge a refinance is by the net result, not just by whether the new payment looks lower on the surface.
+The right way to judge a refinance is by the net result, not only by whether the new payment looks lower on the surface.

 A refinance may still be the right move even with costs, especially when it solves a bigger problem or replaces much more expensive debt.
 The important part is making sure the purpose justifies the cost.